This tutorial covers:

 productId: number,

-createProductDto: CreateProductDTO,
+createProductDto: CreateProductDTO

 ): Promise<Product> {

-const editedProduct = await this.productRepository.findOne(productId);
+const editedProduct = await this.productRepository.findOne({

 if (!editedProduct) {

-throw new NotFoundException('Product not found');
+throw new NotFoundException("Product not found");

 }